-If only one student needs to make up an exam, the exam may be given orally.
-The group portion of the exam will be averaged from previous group scores that the student participated in.
+If only one student needs to make up an exam, the exam may be given orally, and the group portion of the exam will be averaged from the group scores that the student participated in.

-If more than one student needs to make up the same exam, a full make-up lab exam will be set up or the exam may be given orally.
-Depending on exam format, the group portion of the exam will either be conducted with the students making up the exam or it will be averaged from previous group scores that the student participated in.
+If more than one student needs to make up the same exam, a full make-up lab exam may be given or the exam may be given orally.
+Depending on the exam format, the group portion of the exam will either be conducted with the students making up the exam or it will be averaged from the group scores that the student participated in.